 - His 2014 album Museica takes the cake: the songs therein are inspired by works of art, and the title is a pun on "museo" (museum), "musica" (music) and "sei" (six, as this is his sixth album).

-- Once again, he did it for the first single of his upcoming 2014 album: titled "Cover", it is a long list of references to notorious album covers, which mirror his personal growth as a man and an artist.
+- "Cover", the first single of his 2014 album, is a long list of references to notorious album covers, which mirror his personal growth as a man and an artist.

 - Rock Opera: Le dimensioni del mio caos.
 A time traveling hippie ends up conforming to modern society, and the album ends with an alternate history where prehistoric Bonobos surpass humans on the evolutionary scale.